ejwillemse/BAN313/chapter1.md

 test_object("s_diff", undefined_msg = "Make sure to define a variable `s_diff`.",
             incorrect_msg = "Make sure that you calculated the standard deviation of the price differences correctly and assigned your answer to `s_diff`.")

-success_msg("Good job!
-By using the `sd()`, `mean()` and `nrow()` commands we can manually calculate the sample statistics necessary to perform inference for numerical data.
-Although in this case study we can't use them separately on the product prices for each company since we are performing numerical inference for paired data.")
+success_msg("Well done!
+By calculating the price difference per product we can now treat the differences as a single numerical variable, and apply the apporpriate statistical techniques. by using the `mean()`, `sd()` and `nrow()` functions, you were able to extract the sample statistics from the data necessary to manauly apply the methods for numerical inference.
+Before we perform more calculations, let's take a step back and see what is were are trying answer, and how we should answer it.")
 ```